HELLLabs/website/README.md

 - Go to your repo folder via `git website`
 - Pull down the latest changes from server via `git pull`
 - Start making changes to the files
-- Add, commit and push the files via the command `git add .` `git commit -m "commit message` and `git push` respectively
+- Add, commit and push the files via the command `git commit -am "commit message` and finally `git push`.

 ### Have fun!